ISSN (Online): 2582-5860

 A review article is a balanced, in-depth scholarly study of the latest trends or present status of a specific timely topic, but is not an original article.
 No new data or personal experiences are presented.
 It is an analysis of the advances in the field based on a literature review of the topic.
 A review article includes a concise abstract limited to 500 words.
 The main article with a detailed description of each disease process with appropriate images and a valid conclusion can be a maximum of 3000 words.
 The author can include up to a maximum of 90 references, 30 figures including subparts, and up to 4 tables.

 Case Reports should be new, unique, and clinically significant.
-The cases must have a diagnostic impact or describe a therapeutic challenge and must provide a learning opportunity for radiologists.
+The cases must have a diagnostic impact or describe a therapeutic challenge and must provide a learning opportunity for readers.
 A cluster of cases can also be submitted under the category of Case Reports.
 A cluster will depict one disease process with different presentations.

 Case reports must include an Abstract (not exceeding 500 words), Introduction, Case report, Discussions, and Conclusion (not exceeding 1500 words) and references.
 Authors shall include upto a maximum of 10 references, 6 figures one table.
 Case reports shall have up to four authors.